WebAssembly/tool-conventions/EHScheme.md

 **WebAssembly unwinder does not perform two-phase unwinding.** Therefore, effectively, it only runs the second, cleanup phase.
-As discussed, because the unwinding is done by a JavaScript engine, the unwind library and the C++ ABI library cannot drive its two-phase unwinding.
+As discussed, because the unwinding is done by a VM, the unwind library and the C++ ABI library cannot drive its two-phase unwinding.
 Because we do not have any cached information from the first search stage, we do full searches as in the first search stage of two-phase unwinding.

 ---